 [God] reveals deep and hidden things; he knows what is in the darkness, and the light dwells with him.
 Daniel 2:22

-This issue of Oasis of Hope is about the sometimes hidden things: mental illness, the extra work required to live with disability, a nest in a redbud tree, a crowds of bee, how it can feel when someone prays for our healing, yet we aren’t healed.
-Some hidden things are delightful surprises just waiting to be discovered.
+This issue of Oasis of Hope tells us about the sometimes hidden things: mental illness, the extra work required to live with disability, a nest in a redbud tree, a crowds of bee, how it can feel when someone prays for our healing, yet we aren’t healed.
+Some hidden things are delightful surprises just waiting for us to discover them.
 Others are exhausting or misunderstood.
-Some carry shame and loneliness and isolation.
-Some are loss and grief masquerading as fear or anger, bitterness or disbelief.
+Some carry shame and loneliness and isolation, and some are loss and grief masquerading as fear or anger, bitterness or disbelief.

 Daniel 2:22 ESV reminds us that, “[God] reveals deep and hidden things; he knows what is in the darkness, and the light dwells with him.”

-God doesn’t leave us alone with our hidden pain, our hidden shame, our hidden exhaustion and weariness, our hidden illnesses and disabilities.
-What is hidden from others is never hidden from God.
+God doesn’t leave us alone with our hidden pain or shame, our hidden exhaustion and weariness, our hidden illnesses and disabilities.
+What hides from others cannot hide from God.
 He knows us.
 He sees us.
 And He is with us in every hidden detail.
-We are not alone.
-We are not forgotten.
-We are seen.
-We are known.
-And we are loved.
+He doesn’t leave us alone.
+He loves us.

-Not a single detail on this fallen blue planet is hidden from God.
+Not a single detail on this fallen blue planet can hide from God.
 He is light, and in the light of perfect love, every secret thing will be revealed, not to intimidate or scare us or cause us shame, but to set us free.

 And in messy midst of it all He tucks hidden beauty into the redbud tree and a crowd of bees.